Temporal Point Process Modeling of Aggressive Behavior Onset in Psychiatric Inpatient Youths with Autism: Methods

 \subsubsection{Count Distribution}

 A well‑fitting \gls{tpp} should reproduce the empirical distribution of onset counts per session.
 For session windows $[0,T_i)$ let $N(T_i)$ denote the observed count.
 The empirical (true) count distribution is the distribution of $\{N(T_i)\}_{i=1}^I$.
-The model count distribution is obtained by simulating onsets in each $[0,T_i)$ using Ogata’s thinning algorithm \cite{laub2024hawkes}. where $\U$ is a uniform distribution , \( \theta \) are the model parameter samples from \gls{mcmc}, \( t_j \) are sampled onset times conditioned on past history \( H_{t_{j-1}^+} \), and \( n_i \) is the total number of events within the window \( T_i \).
+The model count distribution is obtained by simulating onsets in each $[0,T_i)$ using Ogata’s thinning algorithm \cite{laub2024hawkes}. where \( \theta \) are the model parameter samples from \gls{mcmc}, \( t_j \) are sampled onset times conditioned on past history \( H_{t_{j-1}^+} \), and \( n_i \) is the total number of onsets within the window \( T_i \).
+The pseudo-code for generating samples of the onset counts per session is shown in \cref{algo:count_sampler}.
 We then compare the empirical and simulated count distributions (e.g., via \gls{kde}) and quantify their discrepancy with the \gls{wd} \cite{kolourioptimal,ludke2023add}.

-Unlike benchmark metrics such as log-likelihood, \gls{aic}, and \gls{bic}, that provide only relative model performance comparisons, \gls{qq} plots, raw residual plots, and count distribution plots assess how well the chosen model approximates the true generative process (in the present case, aggressive behavior onsets).
+Unlike benchmark metrics such as log-likelihood, \gls{aic}, and \gls{bic}, that provide only relative model performance comparisons, \gls{qq} plots, raw residual plots, and count distribution plots assess how well the chosen model approximates the true generative process of onsets.